SymfonyCasts/symfony5/sfcasts/ep1/flex-recipes.md

 why a `config/packages/security_checker.yaml` file was added to our app.

-Back in the manifest, the `composer-scripts` section tells Flex to add this line to our `composer.json` file and `aliases` define... well... the aliases that should map to this package.
+Back in the manifest, the `composer-scripts` section tells Flex to add this line to our `composer.json` file... and `aliases` define... well... the aliases that should *map* to this package.

 There *are* a few other things that a recipe can do, but this is the basic idea.

 So... *all* Symfony recipes live in this *one* repository.
 Hmm, actually, that's not true: all Symfony recipes lives in this repository *or* in another one called `recipes-contrib`.
-There is no difference between these, except that quality control is higher on recipes merged into the *main* repository.
+There's no difference between these, except that quality control is higher on recipes merged into the *main* repository.

 ## Using Composer to View Recipes

-Another way you can details about recipes that were installed in your app is via Composer itself.
+Another way you can see details about the recipes is via Composer itself.
 Run:

 ```terminal
 composer recipes